 On January 1, the supervision of the "quarantine hospital for smallpox" was transferred from the Minneapolis Health Department to the City Physician after a vote of the Minneapolis City Council.

-On April 22, the Village Council requested the State Board of Health to confer with the Health Board of Minneapolis relative to the burial of paupers in the Quarantine Hospital grounds to the end that same be discontinued.
+On April 22 the St. Louis Park Village Council requested the State Board of Health to confer with the Health Board of Minneapolis relative to the burial of paupers in the Quarantine Hospital grounds to the end that same be discontinued.

 The Minneapolis City Physician was given a choice of employing a new matron at the hospital or to make plans to abandon the building.
 The latter plan was adopted, and space was made for smallpox patients at the old Contagious Building at the City's Hopewell Hospital.

 A particularly virulent type of smallpox hit the city, brought from Norway on a steamship.
 Vaccines were not required, but students at the University of Minnesota were declared wards of the State and had to be vaccinated.

 The Pest House was closed.
 Caretaker John O. “Jack” Johnson rented a house on the property.
 People referred to "Johnson's Pest House" and his children as the "Pest House Johnson Kids."
 In 1988 daughter Mabel Kruckeberg wrote a letter that says, in part, "I do not know of a jail - there was only a vault building on the property when we were there where they had a few old tomb stones and paper records of some that were buried on the property."